I am considering starting a business in Australia who do I need to consult?

 Coutts is part of a community of highly qualified professionals that can assist you either start, grow or change your business structure.

-Aside from a solicitor, Coutts can assist you in recommending and connecting you with the right people being: accountants, financial planners, tax and immigration advisors, insurance and finance brokers.
+Aside from a lawyer, Coutts can assist you in recommending and connecting you with the right people being: accountants, financial planners, tax and immigration advisors, insurance and finance brokers.

-Do I need a Solicitor to buy or sell a business?
+Do I need a lawyer to buy or sell a business?

 Buying or selling a business is a major transaction.
-A solicitor will be able to advise you about important legal issues to protect your interests and ensure the process runs smoothly.
+A lawyer will be able to advise you about important legal issues to protect your interests and ensure the process runs smoothly.

 How do you make a contract?